 The 24-v circuit contains an automotive-type, 3-amp. fuse located on the control.
 Any direct shorts during installation, service, or maintenance could cause this fuse to blow.
 If fuse replacement is required, use ONLY a 3-amp. fuse of identical size.
-(See Figure 43 or Figure 44)
+(See Figure 43)